Top level of build instructions

 If you wish to use 10F caps in a half height

-drive bay they will need to be installed laying down.
-The pads closest
+drive bay they will either need to be the AVX SCCT20B106SRB installed

-to the edge of the board should be used.
+to the edge of the board should be used when installing the tall capacitors

 You will need to bend the leads to install the capacitors.
 I recommend